OfficeDev/office-js-docs-pr/docs/testing/ie-11-testing.md

 >
 > Microsoft is ending support for Internet Explorer, but this doesn't significantly affect Office Add-ins.
 Some combinations of platforms and Office versions, including all one-time-purchase versions through Office 2019, will continue to use the webview control that comes with Internet Explorer 11 to host add-ins, as explained in [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
 Moreover, support for these combinations, and hence for Internet Explorer, is still required for add-ins submitted to [AppSource](/office/dev/store/submit-to-appsource-via-partner-center).
 Two things *are* changing:
 >
-> - AppSource no longer tests add-ins in Office on the web using Internet Explorer as the browser.
+> - Office on the web no longer opens in Internet Explorer.
+Consequently, AppSource no longer tests add-ins in Office on the web using Internet Explorer as the browser.
 But AppSource still tests for combinations of platform and Office *desktop* versions that use Internet Explorer.
 > - The [Script Lab tool](../overview/explore-with-script-lab.md) no longer supports Internet Explorer.

 If you plan to market your add-in through AppSource or you plan to support older versions of Windows and Office, your add-in must work in the embeddable browser control that is based on Internet Explorer 11 (IE11).
 You can use a command line to switch from more modern runtimes used by add-ins to the Internet Explorer 11 runtime for this testing.
 For information about which versions of Windows and Office use the Internet Explorer 11 web view control, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).